chancancode/ember-serviceable-helper/ember-serviceable-helper/README.md

   });
 ```

-Just like `@service`, we create lazy getters on the injectsions object (the
+Just like `@service`, we create lazy getters on the injections object (the
 `this` argument), so that service lookup happens lazily on first access and is
 cached thereafter.

 Furthermore, the injections object is itself created lazily and cached/reused
-in subsequent invocations of the same funciton.
+in subsequent invocations of the same function.
 Do not abuse this and use it to
 store random properties!
 If you need your helper to be stateful, just use the
 class-based helper API instead.
 The injections object is frozen in debug builds
 to prevent this.